 The Trustees are responsible for the management of the risks faced by the charity.
 Risks are identified, assessed and controls established throughout the year.
-A formal review of the charity's risks was undertaken in 2019, and reported to the Trust Directors.
-The main change is the risk that there may be a very large shortfall on pensions.
+A formal review of the charity's risks was undertaken in 2020, and reported to the Trust Directors.
+The main changes are the effect of COVID 19, and threat of ongoing scams.
+The risk of a very large shortfall on pensions continues.